nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 19. The EA engages on the PE service delivery in cooperation with the LTQM and the CoE organization. -> The NextGen EA Platform will link to the tool to handle the billable activities (SO or IO) for the EA.

-20. Output of the PE service Delivery and Next Steps, in regards Business Transformation, must be documented/created and follow up by the EA in the NextGen EA Platform.
-NextGen EA Platform supposed to provide Activities and Services SCHEDULING VIEW so the EA can document and follow up activities accordingly
+20. Output of the PE service Delivery and Next Steps, in regards Business Transformation, must be documented/created and follow up by the EA in the NextGen EA.
+NextGen EA supposed to provide Activities and Services SCHEDULING VIEW so the EA can document and follow up activities accordingly